Why Companies Fail? The Tendency of Giants to Keep Living in the Past

 On the other hand, the statement of 80% businesses failing is a questionable one.
 You cannot measure such a wide pool of data in a single observation.
 In order to have a comparative system, we must be able to categorise businesses.
 We must be able to tell from the start which businesses are more likely to fail.

-For example, a business that starts without a proper business plan and defining it’s niche has a higher chance of going down the drain.
 Similarly, a business that is unable to put the right effort in the right place, for instance building a great product but not marketing it properly, is more likely to fail too.

 But, on this article, we are interested in stating why once successful businesses fail.
 And, the answer is simpler than you might think.